mandober/bing-bash/README.md

 Most functions also accept setting of verbosity level via `-v, --verbose LEVEL` option, where optional option-argument LEVEL is: 0 for quiet - no error output, 1 for output of fatal error messages (default level), 2 for extensive informational output, 3 for debugging output; verbosity levels can also be set the traditional way as `-v, -vv, -vvv`, which correspond to levels 1, 2 and 3 respectively.

 `-o, --out`
 If a function accepts user supplied name for a variable that will hold function's resulting value, this is always achieved via `-o, --out NAME` option, followed by required option-argument NAME that must be valid identifier.
-If the option-argument is a number 1-9 (inclusive) the output will be send to this file descriptor.
+If the option-argument is a number 1-9 (inclusive) the output will be sent to this file descriptor.

 ### List of functions
-(Some functions encompass functionalities, that might've been split across several functions, as subroutines)
+(at the moment, some functions encompass functionalities that perphaps shouldn't've been merged together in a single functions as subroutines)

 * `bb_typeof`
 Pretty dump arrays and their attributes is its main purpose.